 Youth Development - The Association is committed to nurturing the potential of every child and teen.
 The Association believes that all children deserve the opportunity to discover who they are and what they can achieve.
 That is why the Association helps young people cultivate the values, skills, and relationships that lead to positive behaviors, better health, and educational achievement.
-The Association's programs, such as Warm World Child Care, Prime Time Afterschool CATCH Kids Clubs, camps, youth sports, and swim lessons, offer a range of experiences that enrich cognitive, social, physical, and emotional growth.
+The Association's programs, such as Warm World Child Care, Out of School Programs for after school, summer and holiday camps, youth sports, and swim lessons, offer a range of experiences that enrich cognitive, social, physical, and emotional growth.

 Healthy Living - The Association is a leading voice on health and well-being.
 The Association brings families closer together, encourages good health, and fosters connections through fitness, sports, fun, and shared interests.
 As a result, people in the community are receiving the support, guidance, and resources they need to achieve greater health in spirit, mind, and body.
 This is particularly important as our nation struggles with an obesity crisis, families struggle with a work/life balance, and individuals search for personal fulfillment.
-Examples of healthy living programs include group exercise classes for all ages and abilities, diabetes prevention and other chronic disease prevention programs, sports and recreation, personal training, walking and running groups, and support for cancer patients.
+Examples of healthy living programs include group exercise classes for all ages and abilities, diabetes prevention and other chronic disease prevention and/or management programs, sports and recreation, personal training, walking and running groups, and support for cancer patients.